Hiring people from overseas (updated June 2022)

 Note: Temporary Work (Skilled) visa (TSS Visa subclass 482), previously subclass 457 – significant changes have been made to this Visa.

 From 11 March 2019, the occupation of Dairy Cattle Farmer is on the Regional Occupation List rather than the Short-Term Skilled Occupations List (STSOL) which gives access to 482 visas with up to a 4-year term and possibility of renewal for up to a further 4 years.

-Dairy Australia understands that labour market testing undertaken for 457/482 visa will suffice for a Labour Agreement stream 186 visa application.
-Dairy Australia understands that there is no requirement for further labour market testing for the application of the 186 visa.
-Note however that the IELTS score for the 186 visa is a 5 with at least 4.5 in each component.
+Dairy Australia understands that labour market testing undertaken for 482(457) visa will suffice for a Labour Agreement stream ENS 186 visa application.
+Note however that the IELTS score for the ENS subclass 186 visa is a 5 with at least 4.5 in each component.

 Those that wish to vary their existing DILAs will need to complete a Deed of Variation request and return it to the Department of Home Affairs.
 Contact: email@example.com